Published on

 Breaking Into Southeast Asia’s Dental Market: 3 Things Manufacturers Need to Get Right

-This article outlines three key considerations for entering Southeast Asia and building a scalable regional approach.
+Continue reading for three key considerations for entering Southeast Asia and building a scalable regional approach.

 #1 One Region, Multiple Frameworks

-While the ASEAN Medical Device Directive (AMDD) provides a common reference point, implementation varies by country, each with its own authority and processes:
+While the ASEAN Medical Device Directive (AMDD) provides a common reference point, implementation varies by country, each with its own authority and processes.

 Clinical evidence requirements follow a similar pattern.
 Regulators generally accept data generated outside the region — especially devices already approved in the EU or US — but expectations vary by country and device type.
 For established dental technologies, authorities typically expect clear evidence of safety and performance, supported by equivalence and relevant clinical or post-market data.